10akki/UserNotesApp/README.md

 5. Added authorities table to provide to the user having emailId.

+6. Added URLs to access/perform CRUD operations on Users and Notes Table.

+7. Added validations to validate title,note columns of Notes Table for null and blank cases.

+8. Added validations to validate emailId from Users table for unique/valid case.

+9. Added feature to allow logged in user to view/update/delete their own notes only.

 II) Instructions for database setup:-
 1. Create Database:-
   command:-